garrettcadams/Twilio-SxSW-game/spec.md

 If Respond Correctly:
 [SMS] So party-seeker, you hold knowledge of telephony history alongside the Twilio API.
 You are just one question away from receiving the password.

+[SMS 140]
+You're one question away!
+When initially testing your very first Twilio app, what phrase is used to verify it is working correctly?

 [Voice] So party-seeker, you hold knowledge of telephony history alongside the Twilio API.
 You are just one question away from receiving the password.

 If Respond Incorrectly: